The Prevention program at ONF mobilizes fall prevention knowledge through three online knowledge sharing and communication platforms:

 Fall Prevention Month

-Fall Prevention Month (FPM) is a call to action campaign that encourages Canadian organizations and individuals to come together to deploy fall prevention efforts in November of every year for a coordinated and larger impact.
-The mission of the FPM is to “equip health and service providers, business, government and academia with the tools to raise awareness and engage their communities in preventing falls and fall-related injuries.”
-The Fall Prevention Month campaign is initiated by partnering organizations who work with health practitioners dedicated to preventing falls among adults, older adults, and children.
+Fall Prevention Month (FPM) is a call to action campaign that encourages Canadian organizations and individuals to come together to deploy fall prevention efforts through a coordinated and impact-driven campaign aimed at raising awareness and inciting change to reduce falls across the lifespan.
+The mission of the annual campaign that takes place each November, is to “equip health and service providers, business, government and academia with the tools to raise awareness and engage their communities in preventing falls and fall-related injuries.”
+The Fall Prevention Month campaign is informed by partnering organizations who work with health practitioners dedicated to preventing falls among adults, older adults, and children.
 Organizations and individuals can participate by planning activities and/or sharing evidence-based information on fall prevention aimed at raising awareness of falls and fall-related injuries.

-The bilingual FPM website provides resources to help organizations take action to prevent falls.
+The FPM campaign is supplemented by a website that provides an array of fall prevention resources year-round.
+The bilingual FPM website provides free downloadable resources to help organizations take action to prevent falls.
 On the website, there are resources related to adult and children fall prevention.
-The resources are divided into two categories: take action and additional resources.
-The take action resources are free bilingual materials that can aid with organizing and promoting fall prevention activities and events.
-The additional resources are free materials developed by external organizations that provide information on a variety of topics related to fall prevention and can include practitioner resources, statistics and infographics, along with information for parents, caregivers, practitioners, among others.
+The resources are divided into three categories: activities, promotional materials, and additional resources.
+Ideas for activities are provided to aid participants in planning their own activities/event and promotional materials are resources that can help organizations or individuals promote their own activity/event or the campaign itself.
+Both sets of resources are aimed at helping participants take action to prevent falls.
+The additional resources are free materials developed by external organizations that provide information on a variety of topics related to fall prevention and can include practitioner resources, statistics and infographics, along with information for parents, caregivers, practitioners, and others.